- Digital radio uses digital signals to broadcast radio content.

 - 1 licensee in March 2022.

-We also monitor compliance with these access undertakings and review requests to vary undertakings.
+We also monitor compliance with access undertakings and review requests to vary undertakings.

 The steps for authorising digital radio transmission